CliffracerX/MelonCraft/readme.md

 ## Stuff ##
-Meloncraft for Minecraft 1.5.0.
+Meloncraft for Minecraft 1.6.4.
 Not all features are back yet.

 ## Installing ##
-Add meloncraft folder and mods folder into your MCP's src/minecraft.
+Add cliffracerx folder and assets folder into your MCP's src/minecraft.
 Make sure you have forge!

 ## Credits ##
 Mojang: Some reused Vanilla Minecraft code is in MelonCraft.